Sunday, August 10, 2025

 This method isn't 100% fool proof, but I have yet to have a scammer go all the way through MY process, and, once the payment appears in my PayPal account, that's it.
 They can't take it back.

-I thing the best piece of advice I can give to anyone wondering how to address the issue of scammers is to always be in control of the conversation.
+I think the best piece of advice I can give to anyone wondering how to address the issue of scammers is to always be in control of the conversation.
 Back out if, at any point in the conversation you feel it may not be legit.
 In other words, pull the plug.
 You don't owe anyone anything.
 How long you stay in a conversation with someone depends on how long you're actually willing to allow them to string you along.

 I hope this helps.
 It has worked very well for me thus far.